Collaborative Divorce Is a Process

 Creating a Divorce Resolution

 Reaching a resolution means that everyone has a similar understanding.
 The only way to get there is by communicating.
 You and your spouse are therefore the key participants at every meeting.
+You will also be making the decisions.

 Because an agreement that unravels is normally not in anyone’s interest, the process is designed so the needs and concerns of all are taken into account.
 The structure of the Collaborative Divorce process is informed by this.